opencost/opencost-website/README.md

 # OpenCost website

-This repository contains the source code for the informational website for OpenCostnp.
+This repository contains the source code for the informational website for OpenCost.

 The website is built using [Next](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).